 Daniel’s Multi-Grain Dinner Rolls

-Makes approximately a dozen rolls
+Makes approximately a dozen rolls¾ cup warm water

 1 packet yeast